-‘A Certain Magical Index’ Season 3 Release Date Confirmed For Fall 2018: Anime ‘Toaru Majutsu no Index’
+‘A Certain Magical Index’ Season 3 Release Date Confirmed For Fall 2018: Anime ‘Toaru Majutsu No Index’

-The A Certain Magical Index Season 3 release date for the anime series may have been indirectly confirmed by information from Warner Bros Japan.
+The A Certain Magical Index Season 3 release date for the anime series may have been indirectly confirmed by information from Warner Bros.
+Japan.
 Sharp-eyed anime fans on Reddit spotted an informational pamphlet that lays out the scheduled release dates for multiple anime series.
 The document specifically shows Toaru Majutsu no Index Season 3 (or A Certain Magical Index 3) as being in the “Coming Soon” section right after the summer of 2018.
 Considering that leaves only one anime season for the year, the Toaru Majutsu no Index Season 3 premiere date must be in the fall of 2018.

-However, there is some uncertainty since Warner Bros Japan specifically states, “Warner Bros.
+However, there is some uncertainty since Warner Bros.
+Japan specifically states, “Warner Bros.
 Japan would like to introduce our animation lineup for 2018 and beyond.”
 That last part could mean some of the anime series listed will come out in 2019, but A Certain Magical Index Season 3 will probably be scheduled for October of 2018 based on previous official information that was announced last year.

 A Certain Magical Index Season 3 was first officially announced at Dengeki Bunko Aki no Saiten 2017 in the fall.
 Dengeki Bunko editors confirmed that the third season had been greenlit and that Toaru Majutsu no Index Season 3 would premiere some time in 2018 as part of the “A Certain Project 2018” (2018-Nen To Aru Project).